EssentialsX/Essentials/EssentialsDiscord/README.md

 Once you have created your slash command, it's now time to register it.
-It is best practice to register them in your plugin's `onEnable` so your commands make it in the initial batch of commands sent to discord.
+It is best practice to register them in your plugin's `onEnable` so your commands make it in the initial batch of commands sent to Discord.

-You can register your command with EssentialsXDiscord by doing the following:
+You can register your command with EssentialsX Discord by doing the following:
 ```java
 public class MyEconomyPlugin {
     @Override